-As of Wednesday June 24, 2020, all film and television production is permitted to open across Ontario with the exception of the Windsor area.
-Please refer to the province’s website for more information on the province’s re-opening plan.
+Film and television production is permitted to open across Ontario subject to ensuring the appropriate health and safety protocols are followed.
+Please refer to the province’s website for more information.

-We expect that all productions will be required to develop Return to Work COVID-19 policies in accordance with the Ministry Guidelines, including the designation of personnel responsible for implementation of the polices.
+All productions are required to have COVID-19 policies in accordance with the Ministry Guidelines, including the designation of personnel responsible for the implementation of the policies.
 See ACTRA Toronto’s Performer Highlights for information on what to look for in a return to work policy.
 ACTRA Toronto will require a copy of the Production Return to Work COVID-19 policy and the contact person responsible before any performer reports for work.

 A Message from ACTRA Toronto President Theresa Tova